Strategy Notification Alerts How-To Guide

 Important note:

-Our platform allows you to turn on alerts for as many strategies as you want, and for as many tickers as you want.
-Sometimes this can even mean you may receive opposed signals for the same stock, because different strategies are triggered by different conditions, and we don’t want to limit your experimentation and profit potential (hello, power users!).
+Our platform gives you the flexibility to turn on alerts for as many strategies and tickers as you like.
+This means you might sometimes receive signals that seem to contradict each other for the same stock, since each strategy follows its own set of conditions.
+We encourage this flexibility to allow room for your unique experimentation and profit potential (hello, power users!).

 If the emails you’re receiving look long and/or confusing like the one above, please unfollow any unwanted strategies under the Scan Tab.